Dynamic-Gravity/dailyprogrammer-challenge-310/README.md

 # Credit

 This challenge was suggested by user /u/urbainvi on /r/dailyprogrammer_ideas, many thanks.
 If you have an idea, please share it there and we might use it!

+# To Run

+download and run with:

+`make run`

+`make challenge`

+regular and challenge mode, respectfully.

+or just type in `make` and then pass any text file via arguments.

+Example:
+`./c310.o input.txt`